A1337CBS/Jpeg-Carver/README.md

 * Extracts huffman tables if available in file fragment and saves it for future use.

+* Display extracted image in the GUI window (supports only Jpeg Carving(Single image) mode for now )

 ## How to use
 This project has two parts, a CLI program (mostly for experimenting) and a GUI.
 To use the GUI follow the following steps:
 * Select a mode from the three modes of operation (e.g Jpeg Carving(Single image))